Nebraska Capitol artwork comes to life in new video project

 Her goal is to "keep making the state better and better for all kids," she said.

 Ricketts is expected to be appointed to the Senate to fill the seat that will be vacated by Sen. Ben Sasse on Jan.
-8 shortly after Gov.-elect Jim Pillen assumes office.
-The new governor will appoint the new senator.
+8 shortly after Governor-elect Jim Pillen assumes office.
+The new governor will appoint Sasse's replacement.